5.28.3 SET

 value |

 A file can be nominated to contain the body text.
-If the specified file does not exist, the body text is created from the service list argument if it is provided. |
+If the specified file does not exist, the body text is created from the service list argument if it is provided.
+If the BODY keyword is used any reference to a working list is ignored as the body text is taken from the file and converted to Unicode using the ENCODING keyword value. |

 |